 5. Wall Plank

-Why it works: “This move coordinates abdominal strength with breath and strengthens your deep core which can help prevent hip and lower back pain when running,” Suskin says.
+Why it works: “This move coordinates abdominal strength with breath and strengthens your deep core which can help prevent hip and Don’t go quite as low in the squat position when running,” Suskin says.

 6. Kneeling Thoracic Rotation